Skip to content

 Delete Campaign Confirmation

-3. The campaign is deleted.
+3. The system deletes the campaign

 Run Voice Campaigns